savoygrizzly/dimrill/README.md

 `service:categoryOne:subCategory:functionTargeted`

-Each step must start with a lowercase letter should be written in `camelCase` styled syntax.
+Each step must start with a lowercase letter should be written in `camelCase` styled syntax for increased readability, although no style is enforced.
 There is no limitation on the number of steps.

 ### Parameters

 Parameters are expressed as follow `:parameterName/parameterValue/parameterSubValue`.

-There is no limitation on the number of expressed parameters sub-values.
+Parameters can be written following `camelCase` syntax or not, it is recommended to keep consistency.
+There is no limitation on the number of expressed parameters.

 The use of wildcards `*` is permitted, a wildcard will represent any combination of characters where it is placed.
 For example, the wildcard in the following statement: `service:categoryOne:subCategory:*`